Computing Igusa class polynomials: The fundamental domain of the Siegel upper half space

 As we have

 it also follows that

-For any matrix $A$, let $\abs{A}$ be the maximum of the absolute values of its entries. \begin{lemma} Algorithm \ref{reduction} is correct and takes $O(\log(\abs{y_1}/m_{1}(Y_0)))$ additions, multiplications, and divisions in~$\RR$.
+For any matrix~$A$, let $\abs{A}$ be the maximum of the absolute values of its entries. \begin{lemma} Algorithm \ref{reduction} is correct and takes $O(\log(\abs{Y_0}/m_{1}(Y_0)))$ additions, multiplications, and divisions in~$\RR$.
 The inequalities

-hold for the output, and also for the values of $Y$ and $U$ throughout the execution of the algorithm. \end{lemma} \begin{proof} The upper bound $\log(\abs{Y_0}/m_1(Y_0))/\log(3)+2$ on the number of iterations is proven on the last page of Section 7 of \cite{Lattices}.
-Each iteration consists of an absolutely bounded number of operations in~$\RR$, which proves our bound on the number of operations.
+hold for the output, and also for the values of $Y$ and $U$ throughout the execution of the algorithm. \end{lemma} \begin{proof} The number of iterations is $\leq \log(\abs{Y_0}/m_1(Y_0))/\log(3)+2$ by the last page of Section 7 of~\cite{lattices}.
+Each has an absolutely bounded number of $\RR$-operations.

-Next, note that $\abs{Y}$ is decreasing throughout the algorithm.
+Note that $\abs{Y}$ is decreasing throughout the algorithm.
 Indeed, step 2 only swaps entries and changes signs, while step 1 decreases $\abs{y_3}$ and leaves $y_1$ and $\det Y=y_1y_2-y_3^2$ invariant, hence also decreases~$\abs{y_2}$.
 This proves that we have $\abs{Y}\leq \abs{Y_0}$ throughout the course of the algorithm.